Travel agent etiquette travelers should follow: Be specific.

 1. “Reasonable” — as in price.

 No two people have the same definition of reasonable.
-For some, it might be $100 a day, or $1,000 a day.
+For some, it might be $100 a day; for others, it might be $1,000 a day.
 Different travelers have different expectations.
 It’s much easier for a traveler to indicate what they hope to spend, or what their budget is for a trip.
 If that’s unreasonable, a travel agent will tell them.

 ALSO IN TRAVELERS UNITED: Great travel memories — pressed between the pages of my mind